tensorflow/tensorflow/tensorflow/lite/g3doc/performance/gpu_advanced.md

 interpreter.runInference(null, outputArray);
 ```

-Similar approach can be applied to the output tensor.
+A similar approach can be applied to the output tensor.
 In that case,
 `Interpreter.Options.setAllowBufferHandleOutput(true)` should be passed on, to
-disable the default copying the network's output from GPU memory to CPU memory.
+disable the default copying of the network's output from GPU memory to CPU
+memory.

 ```java
 // Ensure a valid EGL rendering context.